wwdrew/expo-spotify-sdk/README.md

 Starts the authentication process.
 Requires an array of OAuth scopes.
 If the Spotify app is installed on the target device it will interact directly with it, otherwise it will open a web view to authenticate with the Spotify website.

+**Note for Android:** If not providing a token swap or refresh URL, the Spotify session response access token will expire after 60 minutes and will not include a refresh token.
+This is due to a limitation in the Android Spotify SDK.
+It's generally recommended to [implement a token swap endpoint](#token-swap) for this reason.

 ### Parameters

 - `tokenSwapURL` (optional): &lt;string&gt; The URL to use for attempting to swap an authorization code for an access token
 - `tokenRefreshURL` (optional): &lt;string&gt; The URL to use for attempting to renew an access token with a refresh token
 - `scopes`: An array of OAuth scopes that declare how your app wants to access a user's account.
 See [Spotify Scopes](https://developer.spotify.com/web-api/using-scopes/) for more information.

-  **Note**: The following scopes are not available to Expo Spotify SDK:
+**Note:** The following scopes are not available to Expo Spotify SDK:

   - user-read-playback-position
   - user-soa-link